 Hey!
 It's convenient Subscriptions or reoccurring payments are very useful to our daily lives so we don't have to spend time on paying for our memberships or services that we want to have on a regular basis.
 Having the things you want automatically transferred every once and a while is a great thing to have. … Continue reading 5 Types of Subscriptions that you may have forgotten

 Today there is a growing tool that takes great responsibility to use correctly, that tool is credit.
-With a responsibility, consequences can come from it if failed.
-According to CBS news, 73% of Americans are in debt.
+With responsibility, consequences can come from it if failed.
+According to CBS News, 73% of Americans are in debt.
 The average amount is close to $62,000 per person.
-Some people are happy when they are approved for … Continue reading Debt a Social Norm
+Some people are happy when they are approved for a … Continue reading Debt a Social Norm

 There are many ways to save on bills such as cutting back expenses, reduce usage of electricity and heating, or using a bus or bike for transportation.
 But here are two short ways to keep ahead on your bills.
 1. Knowing where your money is going Think about what bills that will be coming up. … Continue reading 2 Short Tips to Keep Ahead of the Bills

 Fast food, this article may give you second thoughts before you bite into that Big Mac.
 The average American spends over $1,200 on fast food a year.
 The average Brit spends about £1,300 a year.
 Eating takeaway may be good when in a rush but overall it should be avoided for the reason of savings … Continue reading Fast Food: The destroyer of Health and Money

 For more post like this check out E. Leukhardt Blog What is Resilience?
 Resilience, a trait many great leaders and people have had.
 Resilience is defined as the ability to spring back after trial and hardship.
 Resilience is how life moves on and things are done.
 There are many great examples of resilience in history … Continue reading Resilience, a Process